Andrew Benintendi Player Props: White Sox vs. Blue Jays

 Andrew Benintendi At The Plate

-- Benintendi has 84 hits this season and a team-best OBP of .347.

-- Among the qualified hitters in MLB, he ranks 29th in batting average, 40th in on-base percentage, and 130th in slugging.
+- He ranks 29th in batting average, 42nd in on base percentage, and 130th in slugging among qualified hitters in MLB.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.